 : "Chemical warfare (CW) involves using the toxic properties of chemical substances as weapons."
-Chemical weapons usage goes back to ancient times, people have been using poison in their weapons since the beginning of time.
-The ancients would burn noxious materials, such as pitch, arsenic etc. Modern Chemical Warfare dates from World War I, where the Germans started off using xylyl bromide and chlorine.
+Chemical weapons usage goes back to ancient times: people have been using poison in their weapons ever since they found the stuff, and the ancients would burn noxious materials, such as pitch, arsenic etc. Modern Chemical Warfare dates from World War I, where the Germans started off using xylyl bromide and chlorine.
 Eventually, mustard gas and phosgene would be added to the mix.
 Gas was used in various conflicts between the wars, but wasn't really used during World War II, except for the Japanese invasion of China.
 The Germans and Japanese both researched Chemical Warfare, and both the Soviets and Americans used their research after the war to produce thousands of tons of chemical agents.
 Post World War II, chemical agents were used in a variety of places such as Yemen and allegedly in Vietnam

 Agents: There are two types of "less lethal" agents: Tear gas (with various subtypes) and pepper spray.
 There are four main types of lethal agents, Blister, Blood, Nerve and Choking

 - Blister Agents work coming into contact and irritating the skin.
 The also harm the eyes and cause blisters on the skin, hence the name.